In a few weeks, residents won't have to go to Niedringhaus School to find library books anymore.

 A few things had to go away: the 20th Street entrance is now an emergency exit only, and all items will be checked out via the main desk on the middle floor, Hubert said.
 But overall, residents will see a whole new library in their historic building -- once everything gets moved back.

-The temporary facility at Niedringhaus School is now permanently closed, as all 90,000 items are being moved back to the Delmar library.
+The temporary facility at Niedringhaus School is open for its final week through Saturday, then will be permanently closed as all 90,000 items are moved back to the Delmar library.

 The main branch will reopen at 9 a.m.
 Monday, Aug.
 4, Hubert said, with a grand reopening celebration planned for Saturday, Aug.
 16.